s07308/Tau-Process-Inference/README.md

 ### res.tau.process_func()
-This function wrap the procedure to calculate the local Kendall's &tau; on th given vector of specified time points.
+This function wrap the procedure to calculate the local Kendall's &tau; on the specified time points.

 #### Arguments
 `X`: a non-empty numeric vector of group indicators, encoded as 0 or 1 <br>